 Here's a video by Jon Antzoulis showing the initial stages of shaping out a pan.
 This video should give you an idea of the amount of time and hard work that goes into creating a hand pan:

 As you can see from this speed-up video, a LOT of man hours go into just getting the rounded shape.

 After the rounded shape is achieved, the hand pan creator then needs to hammer out the indents for each note.
 Although it might be hard to believe, this isn't even the hard part!
 The hard part is tuning the instrument, but that's a topic for another blog post.

 The answer to this question, in my opinion is $1,600 to $4,000, and this of course depends on the quality of the pan, however the real question you should be asking is; how much should a hand pan maker earn per year?
 This question should bring you to the real answer of how much a Hand pan is worth.

 From my research, 1 single handpan creator can make around 30 - 50 instruments per year.
 If he or she were to sell 30 of them at $2,000 each, that's about $60,000 per year revenue, give or take.
 Keep in mind that not every pan created is a success, making a hand pan is not easy and mistakes happen, so not every unit made is fit for sale.

 As mentioned earlier a hand pan creator has overhead costs.
 The price you pay for the instrument is not pure profit for the creator, when you take into consideration: building materials (such as steel and steel treatments), expensive machines and tools, possibly building rental and other businesses expenses such as taxation and insurance, it's certainly not all profit for handpan makers.

-We want to make handpans as available and affordable as possible, which is why we offer 3 different payment plans where you can pay your handpan off over 3, 6 or 12 months.
+We want to make handpans as available and affordable as possible, which is why we offer a payment plan so that you can pay your handpan off over 3 months.